dvaanc/dvaanc/README.md

 # Web Developer

 Hello there!
-I am a self-taught developer following the Odin Project curriculum, I'm deeply passionate in all things related to coding and hope pursue this passion of mine to the fullest potential.
+I am a self-taught developer following the Odin Project curriculum, I'm deeply passionate in all things related to coding and hope to pursue this passion of mine to the fullest potential.
 Whenever I'm not coding I love to be in the gym lifting weights or play Final Fantasy 14!

 ### My Tech Stack: